Word list: Chinese

 Chinese corpora have long been studied from the perspective of frequency lists.
 The historical way to learn Chinese vocabulary is based on characters frequency (Allanic 2003).
 American sinologist John DeFrancis mentioned its importance for Chinese as a foreign language learning and teaching in Why Johnny Can't Read Chinese (DeFrancis 1966).
 As a frequency toolkit, Da (Da 1998) and the Taiwanese Ministry of Education (TME 1997) provided large databases with frequency ranks for characters and words.
 The HSK list of 8,848 high and medium frequency words in the People's Republic of China, and the Republic of China (Taiwan)'s TOP list of about 8,600 common traditional Chinese words are two other lists displaying common Chinese words and characters.
 Following the SUBTLEX movement, Cai & Brysbaert 2010 recently made a rich study of Chinese word and character frequencies.

 Other

+Wiktionary contains frequency lists in more languages.

 Most frequently used words in different languages based on Wikipedia or combined corpora.